-If you are thinking about taking a standard “brochure-spec” bike and making a few upgrades the most economical time to do this is when purchasing your new bike, as we offer discounts on the upgraded parts being fitted and can usually offer a trade-in value for the parts being taken off (unless they have no resale value, for example where they are unique to the bike and therefore can’t be re-used or are highly unusual and therefore rarely sold as individual items) – we also don’t charge for the labour involved with upgrading new bikes.
+If you are thinking about taking a standard “brochure-spec” bike and making a few upgrades the most economical time to do this is when purchasing your new bike, as we can normally offer a trade-in value for the parts being taken off (unless they have no resale value, for example where they are unique to the bike and therefore can’t be re-used or are highly unusual and therefore rarely sold as individual items) – and we don’t charge for the workshop labour involved with upgrading new bikes.

-Once you have taken a bike away the costs of upgrading components always increase, as the trade-in value of any parts that you are replacing will be lower or nil, and there may well be chargeable workshop time involved in carrying out the swap at a later date.
+Once you have taken a bike away the costs of upgrading components always increase, as the trade-in value of any parts that you are replacing will often be nil, and there may well be chargeable workshop time involved in carrying out the swap at a later date.

 Please note that many component changes need to be carried out in particular ways to meet warranty requirements of both the components and bike – our technicians are fully versed in the requirements of different manufacturers.
 So as well as being the lowest cost time to make changes to your bike, you also get the added peace of mind that things will have been installed correctly and in accordance with manufacturer tolerances.